WuColin-1/-/README.md

   ```

 ## Another appraoch
-- If you want to download executable file from release, please be sure that your computer is under macOS
+- If you want to download a compressed executable file from release, please be sure that your computer is under macOS
-- After downloading, try open the file.
+- After downloading, depress the file, try to open it.
 If failed.
   ![image error](images/Screenshot%202025-11-01%20at%2021.44.39.png)
 - Go to System Setting -> Privacy & Security.
 - Turn to the bottom, and you will find a privacy warnning.
 Choose "Open Anyway"